A General Model of Structured Cell Kinetics: Remarks

 \section{Remarks}

 We start by briefly mentioning other possible applications.
 The list is clearly incomplete.

 \begin{itemize} \item $X$ can be a drug that interacts with specific cells, so this is a suitable framework for chemotherapy modelling; \item $X$ may be bacteria that are ingested by neutrophiles, and can multiply inside the cell.
-This framework is therefore a possible model of bacterial infection and resistance \cite{MSR}; \item $X$ can be a mitogen, giving a model of stem cell number maintenance in which cells that ingest enough mitogen will multiply, and divide their mitogen label among the daughter cells, while cells that do not have enough mitogen, die~\cite{Kitadata}. \item As mentioned in the Introduction, this framework can also be used to model non-biological systems, one example of which is the decontamination of a chemostat using zeolites.
-There are many examples of this type of system, showing that it is not necessary to interpret ``macro-scale objects'' as biological cells. \end{itemize}
+This framework is therefore a possible model of bacterial infection and resistance \cite{MSR}; \item $X$ can be a mitogen, giving a model of stem cell number maintenance in which cells that ingest enough mitogen will multiply, and divide their mitogen label among the daughter cells, while cells that do not have enough mitogen, die~\cite{Kitadata}. \end{itemize}

 Clearly the $i$-equation for $y$ could have been an stochastic differential equation; then the $x$-equation would have been an integro-stochastic differential equation, and the $M$ equation a stochastic partial differential equation.
 Furthermore, extensions to multidimensional $x$ and $y$ are straightforward although incorporating spatial structure seems to us much more challenging (as it is for coagulation--fragmentation equations).